 *Of note: any student may take the CBSE again at the 4 week mark for self-assessment.

 Not sitting for USMLE Step 1 prior to the beginning of Phase 2 required clinical clerkships in May results in an immediate one year leave of absence for the student.
-Deferrals may be granted by the Associate Deans for Student Affairs or Medical Education.
+Deferrals may be granted by the Associate Deans of Student Affairs or Medical Education.
 Deferrals may be granted for medical reasons.
 Documentation from the student’s healthcare provider will be required.
 Deferrals may also be granted for significant personal reasons, such as life-threatening illness in a close relative.

 If a student receives notification of USMLE Step 1 examination failure, the student may petition the ASC to request approval for a second administration of the USMLE Step 1 examination.
-If a second administration of the USMLE Step 1 examination is approved by the ASC, students who are otherwise in good academic standing will be allowed to finish their current clerkship.
+If a second administration of the USMLE Step 1 examination is approved by the ASC, students who are otherwise in good academic standing may be allowed to finish their current clerkship.
 If they are on the Family Medicine Clerkship, they may finish the clerkship.
 They will then defer the next clerkship to study for the re-examination.
-They must prepare an individualized study plan and have this plan approved by the Associate Dean for Medical Education or the Associate Dean for Student Affairs.
+They must prepare an individualized study plan and have this plan approved by the Associate Dean of Medical Education or the Associate Dean of Student Affairs.
 They must register for the re-examination prior to the onset of the next clerkship.

 Students who are not in good academic standing (e.g., academic probation) at the time they receive notification of failure should follow the same course of action outlined above with one exception.
 If approved by the ASC for a second administration of the USMLE Step 1 exam; their study plan must also be approved by the ASC.
 Any student who does not pass USMLE Step 1 within one year of the end of the Phase 1 curriculum must appear before the ASC.